Your Employee Assistance Program is a support service that can help you take the first step toward change.

 At any age, people learn more easily using their preferred learning style, but this doesn't mean we can't and won't learn any other way.
 In fact, we should be encouraged to use and improve all modes of learning.
 The more senses we use to learn about anything, the more information we get.

-A good guideline is to encourage people to use their preferred style when learning essential information (e.g., road safety) and to practise using other learning modes for things that are not as important (e.g., words to songs you sing on car trips).
+A good guideline is to encourage people to use their preferred style when learning essential information (e.g., road safety) and to practice using other learning modes for things that are not as important (e.g., words to songs you sing on car trips).
 The auditory learner will enjoy listening to tape-recorded songs; the visual learner will enjoy reading the words as he hears them sung; the k-t learner will enjoy dancing or acting as the music conductor.

 Young children are generally all kinesthetic-tactile learners.
 Watch your baby put everything in her mouth and your toddler reach out to touch and explore his world.
 Visual and auditory preferences may emerge later.